-A configuration is a collection of settings that can be assigned and enforced to a printer or a group of printers of the same model.
-Within a configuration, you can modify printer settings and deploy applications, licenses, firmware, and CA certificates to the printers.
+A configuration is a collection of settings that can be assigned and enforced to a printer or a group of printer models.
+Within a configuration, you can modify printer settings and deploy applications, licenses, firmware, and CA certificates to printers.

-- 1 From the Configurations menu, click All Configurations > Create. - 2 Select a printer model, and then click Continue. - 3 Type a unique name for the configuration and its description.
+- 1 From the Configurations menu, click All Configurations > Create. - 2 Type a unique name for the configuration and its description.

-- 4 Do one or more of the following: - From the Basic tab, in the Setting list, select one or more settings, and then specify the values.
+- 3 Do one or more of the following: - From the Basic tab, in the Setting list, select one or more settings, and then specify the values.
 If the value is a variable setting, then enclose the header with \${}.
 For example, \${Contact_Name}.
 To use a variable setting file, select the file from the Use variable setting data file menu, or import the file.
-For more information, see "Understanding variable settings" on page 62.
+For more information, see "Understanding variable settings" on page 67.

-From the Advanced Security tab, select an advanced security component.
+• From the Advanced Security tab, select an advanced security component.

-- To create an advanced security component, see "Creating an advanced security component from a printer" on page 62. - You can manage the advanced security settings only when creating a configuration from a selected printer.
-For more information, see "Creating a configuration from a printer" on page 61. - From the Color Print Permissions tab, configure the settings.
-For more information, see "Configuring the color print permissions" on page 63.
+- To create an advanced security component, see "Creating an advanced security component from a printer" on page 66. - You can manage the advanced security settings only when creating a configuration from a selected printer.
+For more information, see "Creating a configuration from a printer" on page 65. - From the Color Print Permissions tab, configure the settings.
+For more information, see "Configuring the color print permissions" on page 67.